spdx/spdx-3-model/model/Core/Properties/statement.md

 ## Summary

-TODO
+Commentary on an assertion that an annotator has made.

 ## Description

-A statement is TODO
+A statement is a commentary on an assertion that an annotator has made.

 ## Metadata